Skip to content

 DFF.THREAD.pop_result(...)

-Pop an already completed result from the execution functions of the thread pool.
+Pop a completed result from the thread pool execution function results.

-wait bool True Whether to wait for results (i.e., whether to block)
+wait bool True Whether to wait for the result (i.e., whether to block)

-You can get the return value of the function execution through the .value property of the FuncThreadResult object, and the thrown error through the .error property.
+The FuncThreadResult object can get the function execution return value through the .value property, and the thrown error through the .error property.

 Example